-The frequency of CWG meetings will be at least monthly and be reflective of the sensitivity of the works at key stages through the programme, with the first meeting planned 6pm Monday 9 May at the Lumen café on Tavistock Place.
+The frequency of CWG meetings will be at least monthly and be reflective of the sensitivity of the works at key stages through the programme, with the first meeting held online as requested by CWG members.

 A member of the Principal Contractor's Project Staff will be appointed as Liaison Officer; they will work with the Client's Development team, local residents, the business community, London Borough of Camden.
 They will always be available and be a dedicated point of contact.
 Posters will be displayed on the site boundary advising the following contractors' names, the name of your liaison officer, and a contact number and address for complaints, details of the Considerate Constructors Scheme registration, a 24hr contact number and confirmation that the site is working to the standards set out in the London Borough of Camden's Minimum Requirements for Building/Construction/Demolition Sites.
 The Liaison Officer will be responsible for the logging of complaints and ensuring appropriate action is taken and recorded along with steps to avoid recurrence.